sumanaga/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-on-clearpathjackal.rst

 Run Demo
 ----------------

-Run the following script to launch the Follow-me application tutorial on the |jackal| robot.
+To launch the Follow-me application tutorial on the |jackal| robot, use the following ROS 2 launch file.

 .. code-block:: bash

    source /opt/ros/humble/setup.bash
-   /opt/ros/humble/share/tutorial-follow-me/scripts/jackal-follow-me.sh
+   ros2 launch tutorial_follow_me jackal_followme_launch.py

 After starting the script, the robot should begin searching for trackable objects in its initial detection radius (defaulting to around 0.5m), and then following acquired targets as they move from the initial target location.

    .. note::

-    There are reconfigurable parameters in ``/opt/ros/humble/share/tutorial-follow-me/params/followme_adbscan_RS_params.yaml``.
+    There are reconfigurable parameters in ``/opt/ros/humble/share/tutorial_follow_me/params/followme_adbscan_RS_params.yaml``.
     You can modify the parameters depending on the respective robot, sensor configuration and environments (if required) before running the tutorial.
     Find a brief description of the parameters in the following table.